James-Oswald/MahjongUtils/Readme.md

-Some basic utils for Mahjong I've developed
+Some basic utils for Mahjong I've developed.
+So far gets a hand.